Boavizta/cloud-scanner/README.md

 cargo run -- --help

 cloud-scanner-cli 0.0.1
-List AWS instances and their impacts.
+List aws instances and their environmental impact (from Boavizta API)

 USAGE:
-    cloud-scanner-cli [FLAGS] [OPTIONS] --hours-use-time <hours-use-time>
+    cloud-scanner-cli [OPTIONS] <SUBCOMMAND>

-FLAGS:
-        --help            Prints help information
-        --text            Display results as text (instead of json) -u, --use-cpu-load    Take the CPU load of instances into consideration to estimate the impacts -V, --version         Prints version information

 OPTIONS:
+    -a, --aws-region <AWS_REGION>      AWS region (default profile region is assumed if not provided) [default: ]
+    -h, --help                         Print help information
-    -f, --filter-tags <filter-tags>...
-Filter instances on tags (like tag-key-1=val_1 tag-key_2=val2) -h, --hours-use-time <hours-use-time>    The number of hours of usage for which we want to estimate the impacts
+    -t, --filter-tags <FILTER_TAGS>    Filter instances on tags (like tag-key-1=val_1 tag-key_2=val2)
+    -V, --version                      Print version information

+SUBCOMMANDS:
+    help              Print this message or the help of the given subcommand(s) list-instances    just list instances and their metadata (without impacts) measured          get impacts related to measured instance usage: depending on usage rate (use instance workload),
+    standard          get Average (standard) impacts for a given usage duration
 ```

-### Get impact of your instances for a given period
+### Get measured imapcts of your instances for a given period

+This uses the workload measured on instances to provide more realistic impacts.

 ⚠ TODO